jchapuis/fullstackscala-scaladays2025/slides.md

     Switcher->>Lang: set "fr"
     Lang->>FlatMapSwitch: "fr" event
-    FlatMapSwitch->>i18nService: switch to: retrieveTranslations("fr")
+    FlatMapSwitch->>i18nService: switch to: translations("fr")
     i18nService->>Locale: set Translations(fr)
+    i18nService->>Locale: update Translations(fr)

     Switcher->>Lang: set "en"
     Lang->>FlatMapSwitch: "en" event
-    FlatMapSwitch->>i18nService: switch to: retrieveTranslations("en")
+    FlatMapSwitch->>i18nService: switch to: translations("en")
     i18nService->>Locale: set Translations(en)

 ```

-`currentLanguage$` __*flatMapSwitch*__ `i18nService.retrieveTranslations` `-->` `locale.currentTranslations`
+`currentLanguage$` __*flatMapSwitch*__ `i18nService.translations` `-->` `locale.currentTranslations`

 ^ - switch in flatMapSwitch means that the stream mirrors the inner stream
-  - when there is an "fr" event, launch an inner stream which retrieves the french translations via the internationalization service - because this is an async call the API, it's represented as a stream
+  - let's say there is a language menu, when there is an "fr" event, launch an inner stream which retrieves the french translations via the internationalization service.
+In the implementation that I have, this is an async call to the API, which is represented as a stream
   - when we get the translations, we set the locale
+  - because this is also a stream, we might get updates from the backend
-  - later on, if we switch to english, there is another event on the parent stream, we switch to the new inner stream
+  - later on, if we switch to english, there is another event on the parent stream, we switch to the new inner stream, the english stream
-  - note that events propagate through the observer graph: so when we set the current translations in locale, this is a Var, and it might trigger other events downstream
+  - note that events propagate through the observer graph: so when we set the current translations in locale, this is a Var, and it will trigger other events downstream, such as updating the button label as we coded before

 ---
 ## Behavior ⚙️ unit coverage ✅